-- Have a safeguarding induction by their DSL - Complete safeguarding training and knowledge test achieving at least 80%.
-This must be renewed at least every three years enabling them to recognise signs of abuse - Report all allegations of serious abuse or harm by anyone living with or looking after children as well as serious accidents and illnesses sustained by any child in The Bushcraft Company care - Know who concerns about children should be referred to - Be aware of the procedure to follow if a child discloses information to them regarding abuse, neglect, extremism or radicalisation. - Annual Safeguarding training refresher - Prevent training every 3 years - Receive annual safeguarding refresher training
+- Complete a safeguarding induction by the DSL - Complete a safeguarding training and knowledge test via our online training platform, Nimble achieving at least 80%.
+This must be renewed, annually, at least every year enabling them to recognise signs of abuse, neglect and/or exploitation. - Report all allegations of serious abuse or harm by anyone living with or looking after children as well as serious accidents and illnesses sustained by any child in The Outdoor Education Group - Know who concerns about children should be referred to - Be aware of the procedure to follow if a child discloses information to them regarding abuse, neglect, extremism or radicalisation. - Annual Safeguarding training refresher - Prevent training every 3 years via our online training platform, Nimble